dfe-analytical-services/attendance-data-dashboard/README.md

 ### Deployment

-- The app is deployed to the department's shinyapps.io subscription using GitHub actions.
+- The app is deployed to the department's shinyapps.io subscription using GitHub actions, to https://department-for-education.shinyapps.io/pupil-attendance-in-schools/.
 The yaml file for this can be found in the .github/workflows folder.

+If you have any questions about the shinyapps.io subscription and deployment in DfE please contact the Statistics Development Team at [statistics.development@education.gov.uk](mailto:statistics.development@education.gov.uk).

 ### Navigation